Plenary Speakers

 Phd Candidate/ECR Registration £400

-Early Bird Registration (Deadline extended to 14 February 2026) £580
+Early Bird Registration (now closed) £580

 Standard Registration £750